sgoendoer/sonic/docs/ContentModel.md

 ## Sonic Role Model

 When creating or accessing data objects in Sonic, a user assumes a certain role.

-acts either of the creator of content (i.e., the author), the maintainer of content (i.e., the owner), or the
+Specifically, a user acts either of the creator of content (i.e., the author), the maintainer of content (i.e., the owner), or the one accessing it (i.e., the viewer).
+A separate role is the one of the provider, who provides the Sonic platform.

 ### Author